 Bedbugs are oval, tiny brown insects which live on the blood of animals.
 Bedbugs do not fly, however, they move rather swiftly over floors, walls, and ceilings.
 Although they are a big bother they do not transmit any diseases.

 Bedbugs may gain entry undetected via clothing, luggage, used beds and couches, and other items.
-They live in groups in hiding places.
-Their original hiding places are mattresses, bed frames, and headboards where they have easy access to people to bite at night.

 The bugs are active chiefly at night and bite whilst one is sleeping.
 They feed by penetrating the skin and sucking blood through an elongated beak.
 They may stay in the hair and suck blood through the scalp.
 At first the bites are usually painless; later they turn into scratchy welts.

 Symptoms Of Bed Bugs Infestation In Hair

 People who fail to comprehend that they have bedbug infestation, may think it is due to various other causes, such as mosquitoes.

 In case you wake up with itchy welts on your skin that you did not have when you went to sleep, you may have bedbugs.
 Blood stains on pillowcases and bed sheets are another sign of infestation.
 Dark spots of bedbug excrement is also a tell-tale sign.
 An offensive, musty odor is another characteristic feature.

 How Do You Get Rid Of Bed Bugs In Your Hair?